FredHutch/gimap/paper.md

 This equation represents the transformation from raw count data to normalized log2 fold changes, calibrated against both negative and positive control distributions.

+2. **Score Genetic Interactions**: The goal of this step is to quantify deviations from expected additive effects when two genes are simultaneously targeted, which allows us to identify true genetic interactions beyond what would be predicted from single-gene effects alone.

+We model a control distribution for non-interacting genes by assuming that in the absence of genetic interactions, the effect of simultaneously targeting two genes should be additive (i.e., the sum of their individual effects).
+We further assume that the observed genetic interaction (GI) score is a linear transformation of the expected GI score plus a consistent error term sampled from an approximately normal distribution.
+This error distribution is shared across all genes and is homoscedastic (constant variance) across expected GI scores, allowing us to use linear modeling approaches to account for systematic biases.

-2. **Score Genetic Interactions**: For double-targeting constructs, expected CRISPR scores are calculated as the sum of the corresponding single-targeting scores.
+For double-targeting constructs, expected CRISPR scores are calculated as the sum of the corresponding single-targeting scores.
 For single-targeting constructs, the expected score combines the single-target effect with the mean effect of control constructs.
 Interaction scores represent the difference between observed and expected CRISPR scores, adjusted using a linear model to account for systematic biases.

 For double-targeting constructs:
 - Let $S_{i,j}^{obs}$ be the observed CRISPR score for a construct targeting genes $i$ and $j$